Convergence Analysis of the Wasserstein Proximal Algorithm beyond Geodesic Convexity: Numerical experiments

+\end{corollary} Corollary \ref{Cor_inexact} gives a quantitative decay of how the inexact error impacts the convergence behavior under the PL inequality.

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section, we first present the application of the exact proximal algorithm on the KL divergence functional, for which the particle and the distribution updates can be computed explicitly.
-Then we show how to apply the proximal algorithm for the regularized training objective of two-layer neural networks in the mean-field regime.
+In this section, we present two applications of the exact proximal algorithm.
+The first is on the KL divergence functional, where the particle and the distribution updates can be computed explicitly.
+The second is on the proximal algorithm training for the regularized objective of two-layer mean-field neural networks.